 Of course, marriage is a personal choice and may not be for everyone.
 For partners who do decide to marry, reviewing your joint financial plan can help ensure that you take advantage of the many benefits and opportunities available.
 “If you're not utilizing professional advice, then there could be ways to improve your financial plan that you don't know about yet,” Canlas says.

 Connect with your Morgan Stanley Financial Advisor to help you identify your financial goals as a couple and build a customized plan to help you and your partner achieve them.
-Financial Advisors with the Accredited Domestic Partnership Advisor® designation can provide special insight into benefits that LGBTQ+ couples may want to know about.
+Financial Advisors with the Accredited Domestic Partnership Advisor® designation can provide special insight into benefits that LGBT+ couples may want to know about.